 One of the best ways to stop alcohol use is to be connected to appropriate services, groups, and social contacts.
 We embrace the 12-Step philosophy and connect many of our clients to local Alcoholics Anonymous meetings.
 These self-help groups have helped people for decades to reduce alcohol use and meet people who are also seeking recovery.

 While these meetings may not be for everyone, we hope you will give them a chance to see if they fit into your recovery.
 Another benefit is that these groups are free, which can be very helpful to those who want to recover but are having difficulty affording other services.
+Having a strong support group is critical in early sobriety, and one way to establish that is through meetings.

 If your alcohol use is very severe and you’re having a hard time controlling it, then inpatient treatment might be right for you.
 This level of care means that you live at the facility for either part of the day or for an extended period of time.
 This is also helpful if your withdrawal symptoms are on the more severe side because counselors, doctors, and other staff will be around you 24 hours a day.